mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 is a humanoid robot, and looks rather like a walking space suit.
 It displays its current status in green glyphs scroll across its faceplate.
-It is extremely stealthy, and can see in the dark using millimetre-wave radar.
+It is extremely stealthy, and can see in the dark using millimeter-wave radar.
 The guardian is armed with two of the alien weapons built into its arms, but prefers to use melee attacks to drive off trespassers.